 When stem cell transplant (SCT) might be used

-SCT might also offer the best chance to cure some less common types of childhood leukemia, such as juvenile myelomonocytic leukemia (JMML) and CML.
+Other leukemias: SCT might also offer the best chance to cure some less common types of childhood leukemia, such as juvenile myelomonocytic leukemia (JMML) and chronic myelogenous leukemia (CML).
 For CML, newer targeted therapies are likely to be used first for most children, but a transplant might still be needed at some point.

 A stem cell transplant is a complex treatment that can cause life-threatening side effects.
 If the doctors think your child can benefit from a transplant, the best place to have this done is at a nationally recognized cancer center where the staff has experience with the procedure and with managing the recovery period.